 The length of stay data element contained in the states certification file is only three characters long.
 Thus any patients discharged with a length of stay greater than 999 days will not be accurately stored within the certification database.
 It is rare that patients stay longer than 999 days, therefore, it is not anticipated that this limitation will affect this data.

-Race/Ethnicity clarity for the accurate collection of this data.
+As of the December 7, 2001, the THCIC Board indicated that they would be creating guidelines for use by hospitals.
+These guidelines will provide better clarity for the accurate collection of this data.
 Hospitals do not routinely collect race and ethnicity as part of the admission process, that this has been added to meet the THCIC requirement.
 Our admissions staff indicates that many patients are very sensitive about providing race and ethnicity information.
 Therefore, depending on the circumstances of the patient's admission, race and ethnicity data may be subjectively collected.
 Therefore, the race and ethnicity data may not provide an accurate representation of the patient population for a facility.